RapidField/solid-instruments/CONTRIBUTING.md

 CI/CD tooling is managed and defined by [this file](https://github.com/RapidField/solid-instruments/blob/master/cicd/modules/AutomationTools.psm1).

+## Design conventions

+New contributors should familiarize themselves with the **Solid Instruments** design conventions by reviewing existing source.
+When in doubt, ask for advice from experienced contributors or contact [solidinstruments@rapidfield.com](mailto:solidinstruments@rapidfield.com).

 ## Styling

 The [.editorconfig](.editorconfig) and [CodeMaid.config](CodeMaid.config) files, in combination, define the styling guidelines for **Solid Instruments**.
 When in doubt, look to examples within the source for styling guidance, or contact [solidinstruments@rapidfield.com](mailto:solidinstruments@rapidfield.com) with questions.